Note: These are 2019 events, all have been cancelled for 2020 (as far as we know. Please choose a new destination from

-Thanks again to Sarah's Science day camp (where my children have gone every summer for seven years!) for sponsoring our Fourth of July guide for East Bay families.
-Both Oakland and Berkeley locations of Sarah's Science camp are set outdoors in beautiful parks where wonderful counselors blend science and nature studies with traditional summer camp activities like hiking, arts and crafts, and swimming.
+Thanks again to Sarah’s Science day camp (where my children have gone every summer for nine years!) for sponsoring our Fourth of July guide for East Bay families.
+Both Berkeley and Oakland locations of Sarah’s Science camp are set outdoors in beautiful parks where wonderful counselors blend science and nature studies with traditional summer camp activities like hiking, arts and crafts, and swimming.
 Campers go home dirty, tired, and excited to share their creations and what they learned.